Bridging course between a industry experience and academia

 Introduction to Crowd Science

 The course Introduction to Crowd Science is developed by Professor G. Keith Still.
-The course is now provided by the teachers of the Event Safety Institute under a unique license from Professor Still.
-The course is offered together with the paperback ”Introduction to Crowd Science” as well as access to his online portal with the level 5 course as an eLearning.
-Course dates and registration options
+The course is now provided in Australia and New Zealand by the teachers of the Event Safety Institute under a unique license from Professor Still.
+The course is offered together with the paperback ”Introduction to Crowd Science”.

-Specialist training course for safety professionals and governments
+Specialist course for event professionals and governments

 If you are responsible for the safety in public areas, you must be able to apply principles and insights to the field of Crowd Science.
 This statement by Professor Keith Still is hard to deny.
 Crowd Safety is central to event planning and the considerations to be made when choosing, designing and assessing the safety of an event location.
+Anyone involved in a private role or a public responsibility must be able to understand which risks play a role and how to deal with the specific safety risks surrounding crowds.
+The Event Safety Institute offers this internationally accredited course for professionals on a Higher Vocational Education level exclusively for Australia and New Zealand.
+The course is provided by Roderick van Gelder and Syan Schaap.

 Purpose of the course

 Developing more awareness about the behaviour of crowds and individuals in the crowd, and their reactions to certain developments.
-The course also provides insight into how public behaviour can be modelled and how certain techniques that contribute to public safety can be applied.
+The course also gives insight into how public behaviour can be modelled and how certain techniques that contribute to public safety can be applied.

 Learning goals